122 N. McDowell St. Charlotte, NC 28204

 • Safety: An essential part of the decision is keeping children away from harm.
 Drugs, abuse, domestic violence, or a criminal record could keep one parent from earning custody.

-With these priorities in mind, here are seven mistakes that can hurt your child custody case.
+With these priorities in mind, here are ten mistakes that can hurt your child custody case.

 1. Refusing to Cooperate or Compromise With the Other Parent